FuelLabs/sway/docs/book/src/basics/structs_tuples_and_enums.md

 <!-- This section should explain structs in Sway -->
 <!-- structs:example:start -->
 Structs in Sway are a named grouping of types.
 You may also be familiar with structs via another name: _product types_.
-Sway does not make any significantly unique usages of structs; they are similar to most other languages which have structs.
+Sway does not make any significantly unique usages of structs; they are similar to most other languages that have structs.
 If you're coming from an object-oriented background, a struct is like the data attributes of an object.
 <!-- structs:example:end -->

 Firstly, we declare a struct named `Foo` with two fields.
 The first field is named `bar` and it accepts values of type `u64`, the second field is named `baz` and it accepts `bool` values.